Judge Rejects Request To Stop La Jolla Fireworks Show

 An environmental group lost an attempt Wednesday to stop a Fourth of July fireworks show in La Jolla.

-Celebrate Independence Day 2010 with fireworks, festivals, entertainment and fun in San Diego County.
+Celebrate Independence Day 2014 in San Diego County with fireworks, festivals, entertainment and fun.

 The Coastal Environmental Rights Foundation asked for a temporary restraining order in San Diego Superior Court.